 The subject of a sentence is a person, place, thing or idea that is doing or being something.
-When a sentence has two or more subjects, it's call a compound subject.
+Typical sentence constructs follow a subject + verb + direct object formula.
+When a sentence has two or more subjects, it's called a compound subject.

 - Dolphins and elephants are highly intelligent creatures.

 - Eating, sleeping, and reading are enjoyable activities.

 - Chocolate and strawberry are my two favorite flavors of ice cream.